Asparaginase

 Asparaginase is an enzyme that is used as a medication and in food manufacturing.
 As a medication, L-asparaginase is used to treat acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma (LBL).
 It is given by injection into a vein, or muscle.
-A pegylated version is also available.
+A PEGylated version, pegaspargase, is also available.
 In food manufacturing it is used to decrease acrylamide.

 Common side effects when used by injection include allergic reactions, pancreatitis, blood clotting problems, high blood sugar, kidney problems, and liver dysfunction.
 Use in pregnancy may harm the baby.
 As a food it is generally recognized as safe.
 Asparaginase works by breaking down the amino acid known as asparagine without which the cancer cells cannot make protein.